Driving the Burr Trail Updated: 04.01.2018

 The National Park Services has published a mile by mile description of the Burr Trail.

-We used the Benchmark Utah Road & Recreation Atlas to plan our trip.
+We used the Benchmark Utah Road & Recreation Atlas to research roads and off-road trails.

 Disclosure: Affiliate links have been included for your convenience.
 However My Itchy Travel Feet receives a small portion of the sale at no additional cost to you.